a5c-ai/a5c/docs/cli/reference.md

 Behavior:

 - No network calls are performed by default.
+In offline mode, `enriched.github = { provider: 'github', partial: true, reason: 'github_enrich_disabled' }`.
 - Pass `--use-github` to enable GitHub API enrichment.
-A `GITHUB_TOKEN` (or `A5C_AGENT_GITHUB_TOKEN`) must be present; otherwise enrichment is skipped and marked as partial.
+If no token is configured, enrichment is skipped/partial with `reason: 'token:missing'` and the CLI exits with code `3` when an API call is required.

 Usage: